-COVID-19

-DIPHTHERIA

-HAEMOPHILUS

-INFLUENZAE TYPE B (HIB)

-HEPATITIS A

-HEPATITIS B

-Shingles can be prevented with two doses of the shingles vaccine.
-In the U.S., the shingles vaccine is recommended for everyone over 50 years - even if they've had shingles before or had been vaccinated with an older shingles vaccine.
+COVID-19 DIPHTHERIA HAEMOPHILUS INFLUENZAE TYPE B (HIB) HEPATITIS A HEPATITIS B HUMAN PAPILLOMAVIRUS (HPV) INFLUENZA (FLU) MEASI ES MENINGOCOCCAL DISEASE prevented with two vaccine.
+In the U.S., the shingles vaccine is recommended for everyone over 50 years been vaccinated with an older shingles vaccine.